ingo/ingo.github.io/_recipes/peter_reinhart_s_ny_style_bagels_wild_sourdough_version.md

 time: 2 days
 title: NY Style Bagels
 ---

+Enjoy these bagels plain, poppy, sesame, salt or onion.
 Peter Reinhart's NY Style Bagels are a testament to the art of bagel making.
 Using wild sourdough as a base, these bagels are a delicious blend of tradition and innovation.
 The process may be a bit lengthy, but the end result is well worth the effort.
 Enjoy these bagels in the traditional plain, poppy, sesame, salt or onion flavors.

 ### Ingredients